Qarik-Group/runbooks/genesis.md

 ## Share Configuration Between Environments

-Genesis environment files are meant to make you deployments easier, and this included deployment infrastructure and lifecycle management.
+Genesis environment files are meant to make your deployments easier, and this included deployment infrastructure and lifecycle management.
 To this end, Genesis uses hierarchical naming to group and distribute environment information.